web3privacy/docs/docs/get-involved.md

 _Co-edit research and publications, update project's data throught pull requests, give us structured feedbacks, volunteer at events._

 👨🏻‍💻 Developers
-- If you are a web developer, join the Matrix (link above) and reach out to Coinmandeer
+- _Web developer: join the [Matrix chat](https://matrix.to/#/#web3privacy:gwei.cz) and reach out to Coinmandeer_
-- If you are confident with the web3 privacy stack, you can help us developing practical guidelines (link) for your colleagues, or/and contribute to the development of our new Privacy Playbook for technical people (link)!
+- _web3-privacy stack expert: join us developing practical guidelines (link) for the builders , and improving the new Privacy Playbook for techies (link)!_

 🫡 Marketing
-Our Vision is big!
-And Visions this big need to be amplified by a diverse & aligned group to help make it real.
-- If you have a talent for writing, design or visuals, come to Matrix (link above) and reach out to PG!
+- _If you have a talent for writing, design or visuals, come to [Matrix chat](https://matrix.to/#/#web3privacy:gwei.cz) and reach out to PG!_
-- If your project wants some visibility, you can update your data here (link)
+- _Get Noticed: Elevate your project's profile by updating your data here! (link)_

 💾 Data & Analytics
-Data is an essential ingredient to good decision making.
-We take our data seriously.
-- If you are a Data Analyst, help us updating and managing our DBs (link)
+- _Data Analyst: help us updating and managing our DBs (link)_

 ### ⎆ [Donate](https://docs.web3privacy.info/donate)
 _Help us to stay distributed and independent so to constantly scale our impact on the state of the web3 privacy._